-Absenteeism hampers educational achievement and is detrimental to academic success.
-Parents, students and teachers all share in the responsibility for encouraging regular attendance.
+Absenteeism hampers educational achievement and is detrimental to vocational and academic success.
+Parents, students, and teachers all share in the responsibility for encouraging regular attendance.
 It is difficult to teach someone who is not present.
 Thus, there is a close relationship between poor attendance and class failure.
 Also, employers hesitate to hire a student with poor attendance records.
 The following policy has been designed and adopted to provide a framework for ensuring responsible attendance by all students and to encourage students to stay in school by providing opportunity for recovery of lost credit.

 Regular attendance is required of all students.
 Students may not be excused to leave school for any reason unless specific arrangements are made by the student's parents, or unless sent by the principal.
 For a student to be permitted to leave school a parent must call or make arrangements with the principal to pick up the student.
-When a child comes to school late or leaves early, it causes an interruption in the instructional process, and the entire class is affected.
-We ask your cooperation in making sure these interruptions do not occur.
-ALL STUDENTS WHO ARRIVE LATE OR LEAVE EARLY MUST BE SIGNED IN/OUT BY A PARENT OR GUARDIAN AT THE MAIN OFFICE.